hkang1/hermes/README.md

 If the [dimension scale type](#type) is set to `logarithmic`, `logBase` can be set to determine what logarithmic base you wish the scale to be set.
 If this value is not provided, it defaults to `logBase` of 10.
 Common log base values are 2 and 10.

+### reverse (optional)

+The dimension axes are drawn vertically, the axis tick values increase from the bottom up.
+When drawn horizontally, the axis tick values increase from left to right.
+Setting the `reverse` to `true` will reverse the direction of the axis tick along the axes.

 ## Hermes Config and Styles

 The config provides control over the chart behavior, rendering, style and the ability to hook into key events.
-[Hermes.Config](https://github.com/hkang1/hermes/blob/main/dist/hermes.d.ts#L211-L248) provides a more up-to-date definition of the config.
+[Hermes.Config](https://github.com/hkang1/hermes/blob/main/dist/hermes.d.ts#L230-L267) provides a more up-to-date definition of the config.

 ```
 interface Config {